New! plugin

 Why is this tool unique?

 It takes the math seriously.
-In my experience similar tools get the calculation incorrect due to rounding errors, creator preferences, or other inconsistencies.
+In my experience similar tools get the calculations incorrect due to rounding errors, creator preferences, or other inconsistencies.

 Testing shows that the output matches Chrome DevTools’ calculation method as well as some established, popular methods to derive tints and shades via Sass.